rachel-s123/social-intelligence-dashboard/reports/r12gs_consumer_analysis/france.md

 **Quote 2:**
 - **ID:** PVC_002
-- **Text:** "Yeah the R12S is a hefty 26K euro… This GS I could see myself riding daily.
+- **Text:** "Yeah the R 12S is a hefty 26K euro… This GS I could see myself riding daily.
 And at almost 20K euro (for the base trim I'm sure), while still being a lot of cash, seems reasonably priced.
 May have to go and test ride one of these babies."
 - **Citation:** [19]
 - **Username:** noujochiewajij
 - **Platform:** Reddit